kiro7shiro/flasher/README.md

 Currently this is a proof of concept.

+For testing download the repository.
+If you have VSCode installed with the LiveServer addon.
+You can run the server from the 'public/index.html' file.
+Otherwise you have to provide your own server that needs to serve the static files noted in the '.vscode/setting.json' file.

 TODO :
 - memory management, remember memory is hardware!
 - make a data routing server that connects the client app to hardware devices